What lingers in the memory about “Chaplin,” Sir Richard Attenborough’s 1992 Oscar-bait biography of “The Little Tramp,” Charlie Chaplin?

 All these actors, all this glorious period detail, recreating the English music hall era, the Wild West just after it turned tame (Chaplin’s American stage tour of the 1910s) and Hollywood as it was being born, can feel wasted in “Chaplin.”

-Narrowing in on Chaplin’s first week on movie sets, before the perfectionism (the second most tedious scenes in “Chaplin”) got the better of him, or his making of “The City” or “The Gold Rush” or the glorious skating short (a stunt spectacle) “The Rink” would have served its subject gloriously.
+Zeroing in on Chaplin’s first week on movie sets, before the perfectionism (the second most tedious scenes in “Chaplin”) got the better of him, or his making of “City Lights” or “The Gold Rush” or the glorious skating short (a stunt spectacle) “The Rink” would have served its subject gloriously.

 A remake would give the cinema’s greatest comic his due, provided we find a filmmaker or show-runner who takes Chaplin’s famous line in “Chaplin” to heart.